What are we doing to reduce health inequalities?

 Understanding barriers

-That’s why we conducted research to help us further our understanding of equity of access.
-As the Secretariat for the All-Party Parliamentary Group (APPG) on Stem Cell Transplantation and Advanced Cellular Therapies, we held an inquiry into the barriers different patients face because of their background.
-Among other factors, this includes their ethnicity, socio-economic status and where they live in the country.
+As the Secretariat for the All-Party Parliamentary Group (APPG) on Stem Cell Transplantation, we launched an inquiry into the barriers different patients face because of their background.
+Among other factors, this included ethnicity, socio-economic status and where people live in the country.

 Treosulfan